intel/neural-compressor/docs/source/sq_medium_blog.md

 ## Quantization Fundamentals

 Quantization is a common compression operation to reduce memory and accelerate inference, therefore, the difficulty of LLM deployment can be alleviate.
 Quantization convert the floating point matrix to an integer matrix.  `Affine quantization` and `Scale quantization`, also called `asymmetric quantization` and `symmetric quantization`, are two common range mapping techniques used in tensor conversion between different data types.
+The math equation of quantization is like:
+$$
+X_{int8} = round(X_{fp32}/S) + Z
+$$

+where $X_{fp32}$ is the input matrix, $S$ is the scale factor,  $Z$ is the integer zero point.
+### Granularity
+There are several choices of sharing quantization parameters among tensor elements, also called quantization granularity.
+The coarest level, per-tensor granularity, is that all elements in the tensor share the same quantization parameters.
+Finer granularity shared quantization parameters per row or per column for 2D matrics and per channel for 3D matrics.
+Similarly, each element has individual parameters is the finest granularity.

+However, considering the model accuracy and computational consumption, we use per-tensor or per-channel for weight quantization and per-tensor for activation quantization.

 ## SmoothQuant and our enhancement